twobombs/deploy-nvidia-docker/README.md

 - Wine v0.2 addon pre-release
 - Initial v0.1 pre-release

-Because of Docker integration with nvidia, all orchestrators, including Rancher, should play nice with NV GPU container instances.
+Because of Docker integration with nvidia all k8s orchestrators should play nice with NV GPU container instances.